libretiny-eu/libretiny/docs/platform/realtek-ambz/flashing.md

 - [Flashing (Tuya manual)](https://developer.tuya.com/en/docs/iot/burn-and-authorize-wr-series-modules?id=Ka789pjc581u8)
 - [ImageTool (AmebaZ/AmebaD)](https://images.tuyacn.com/smart/Image_Tool/Image_Tool.zip)

-Downloading is done using UART.
+Downloading is done using UART2 (sometimes called Log_UART).
+Refer to your board documentation to find the correct pins.

+!!! important
 	It is required to put the chip into download mode, prior to flashing.
 This can be done by resetting the chip, while pulling UART2_TX to GND.
 If successful, the chip should print few garbage characters every second.

 ## Automatically - using PlatformIO (recommended)